| | |

 Serving Suggestions

-• Lobster Poutine: Prepare French fries however you like, and season them with salt.
-Add copious amounts of grated mozzarella cheese (not cheese curds).
-Top with hot creamed lobster.
+• Lobster Poutine: Cook French fries and season them with salt.
+Top with hot creamed lobster and a generous handful of shredded mozzarella.
 Shove into your gullet immediately.

 Use the JUMP TO RECIPE button at the top of this post, or scroll to the bottom to see the PRINTABLE recipe card with ingredient measurements and complete instructions.